 Burrell’s Long Wall

-The construction of the long straight seawall to the south-east, shown as ‘Burrell’s Long Wall’ in 1845, taken together with the closure of Shottisham Creek, must have contributed to the changes such as to the channel and island.
-The wall was probably built in the early nineteenth century.
+The construction of the long straight seawall to the south-east, shown as ‘Burrell’s Long Wall’ in 1845, taken together with the closure of Shottisham Creek, must have contributed significantly to the changes in the channel and island.
+The wall appears on the 1837 Colby map.
 Were it not for this wall, there would be an extensive stretch of navigable water to the east of it, Girling’s Hard is at the southern end.
+Arnott suggests that this wall was built by the Burrell family in the sixteenth century8W.G.Arnott, W G. Suffolk Estuary : The Story of the River Deben, 1950.

 - 1From the Suffolk County Council NMP Project

-- 3Kiddles – English Heritage-Suffolk Coastal NMP Project Suffolk County Council
+- 4Kiddles – English Heritage-Suffolk Coastal NMP Project Suffolk County Council

-- 5Erosion of the saltings – Simper, R. (n.d.)
+- 6Erosion of the saltings – Simper, R. (n.d.)
 Recent history of the changes to the Saltmarshes of the River Deben – 2014.

-- 6The channel dries at 1.6m on a falling Harwich tide gauge – the scrubbing post base at Waldringfield is very nearly the same.
+- 7The channel dries at 1.6m on a falling Harwich tide gauge.
+Deepest to the Island side.